pantheon-systems/documentation/source/content/guides/mariadb-mysql/04-myisam-to-innodb.md

 1. Configure the parameters below:

     - **Host:** This is the name of the remote machine your database is running on.
-If you are a Pantheon customer, localhost is wrong.
-Get the correct host from your [Site Dashboard](/guides/mariadb-mysql/mysql-access/#database-connection-information) and paste it in the PHP script to replace localhost.
+If you are a Pantheon customer, `localhost` is wrong.
+Get the correct host from your [Site Dashboard](/guides/mariadb-mysql/mysql-access/#database-connection-information) and paste it in the PHP script to replace `localhost`.

     - **Port:** This is the port that is running MySQL on your computer.
 Again, if you are a Pantheon customer, we give you this information.
-If you are not, 3306 is the standard port for MySQL.
+If you are not, `3306` is the standard port for MySQL.

-    - **User:** This is the user name you use to connect to MySQL with.
+    - **User:** This is the user name you use to connect to MySQL.

     - **Password:** This is your MySQL password for the user you specified in the line above.

     - **Database:** This is the name of the database that contains the tables.
-If you are a pantheon customer, this is "pantheon".
+If you are a pantheon customer, this is `pantheon`.
 If you are not a Pantheon customer, you will need to get this from your host.

 1. Save the script in a file with a `.php` extension in your home directory, and set it as executable.